dotnet/docs/docs/standard/serialization/system-text-json-character-casing.md

   - "objects, serializing"
 ---

-# How to control character casing with System.Text.Json
+# How to enable case-insensitive property name matching with System.Text.Json

-In this article, you will learn how to control character casing with the `System.Text.Json` namespace.
+In this article, you will learn how to enable case-insensitive property name matching with the `System.Text.Json` namespace.

 ## Case-insensitive property matching